ordovician/QtUIParser.jl/refactoring.md

 # Refactoring Plans

 The approached followed in this design ended up with too many special cases which has to be handled.
-Having a different type for each Widget seems to have been mostly a bad idea.
+Having a different type for each QWidget seems to have been mostly a bad idea.

 Not having a clear distinction between attributes and properties is another bad idea.
 This complicates the parsing of the XML file and requires too much specialized code.

 So here are some ideas for how to improve the design.

-## One Flexible Widget Type
+## One Flexible QWidget Type
 Something like this

-    mutable struct Widget
+    mutable struct QWidget
         # Store class, name etc
         attributes::Assoc{String, String}